nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 An important aspect of understanding why React works the way it does is to realize that its core mechanism is to **_express state as HTML_**.

 Gone are the days of using Vanilla JavaScript or jQuery to directly manipulate your DOM.
-You should never write an `appendChild()`, or `$("#something").empty()` in your code.
+You should never write an `appendChild()`, or `document.querySelector("#foo").innerHTML = ""` in your code.

 State is at the core of React.
-It drives everything.
-Including the HTML representation of that state via JSX.
+It drives everything, including the HTML representation of that state via JSX.
 If you want to change the DOM that is displayed to your customer, you **change the state of the component**.

 To change `state`, you _must_ use `this.setState()`, and that method, in turn, invokes the `render()` method. **Changing state is the only way to modify the DOM.**